 The provincial percentage is a factor set by the Province of Saskatchewan to adjust the assessment used as the basis for calculating property tax.

-After the Province (education), Library Board and City determine their annual budgets, the City uses the mill rates (also known as tax rates) and council-approved tax policies to calculate your property tax.
+After the Province, Regina Separate School Division, Regina Public Library Board and City determine their annual budgets, the City uses the mill rates (also known as tax rates) and council-approved tax policies to calculate your property tax.
 Tax policies are set by Council and can impact the amount of property taxes paid.
 For example: during a reassessment, City Council reviews its current tax policies and any other tax policy options available.